freedomofpress/securedrop/docs/deployment/minimum_security_requirements.rst

    machines, not virtual machines.
 -  A trusted location to host the servers.
-The servers should be hosted in a location that is owned or occupied by the organization to ensure that their legal can not be bypassed with gag orders.
+The servers should be hosted in a location that is owned or occupied by the organization to ensure that their legal department can not be bypassed with gag orders.
 -  The SecureDrop servers should be on a separate internet connection or completely segmented from corporate network.
 -  All traffic from the corporate network should be blocked at the